-The ALM reporting tool that we use for analyzing earnings using rate or reset gap is called Net Interest Income at Risk or NII at risk.
+The ALM reporting tool we use for analyzing earnings using rate or reset gap is the Net Interest Income at Risk or NII at risk report.

-The core assumption behind price and maturity gap is a mark to market of both sides of the balance sheet using the new applicable reference rate.
-Fair market value of assets and liabilities based on the most recent changes in the interest rate environment.
+The core assumption behind the price and maturity gap is a mark to market (MTM) of both sides of the balance sheet using the new applicable reference rate.
+MTM is the fair market value of assets and liabilities based on the most recent changes in the interest rate environment.

 Think about that for a second.
-Can you go back to a depositor and tell him that the 1,000 dollars that he had put in yesterday are now worth 900.
+Can you go to a depositor and tell him that yesterday’s 1,000 dollars deposit is now worth 900?
 The short answer is no. Even though the opportunity cost argument holds, most bank regulators and depositors will not look kindly upon such a practice.

 But that is deposits.
-On the advances front a working capital/running finance/over draft facility that resets rates every month and has a year to maturity is classified in the annual bucket.
+On the advances side, a working capital/running finance/overdraft facility that resets rates every month and has a year to maturity is classified in the annual bucket.
 In most markets even after you call the loan, the collection process may extend over a few years.
-From a liquidity point of view, the underlying assumption was that the amount in question would be repaid within a year.
+From a liquidity point of view, the underlying assumption is that the amount in question will be repaid within a year.
 From a real world point of view, it may actually be a few years.

-ALM – Earnings or economic value?
-Which one would you chose?
+NII in banking (earnings) or economic value (EVE)?
+Which one would you choose?

-While regulatory and investor disclosures may require the bank to share and present both earnings and value impact, the primary focus of analysts, executive teams and bank boards is on earnings.
+Regulatory and investor disclosures may require the bank to share and present both earnings and value impact.
+However, the primary focus of analysts, executive teams and bank boards are on earnings.

-There is certainly a short term bias in analysis and the earnings presentation gives analysts as well as the management team the information they need to fine tune their forecasts.
+There is certainly a short term bias in the analysis.
+The earnings presentation gives analysts as well as the management team the information they need to fine tune their forecasts.
 Compared to earnings sensitivity, Duration gap analysis (DGAP) is a more recent arrival.
-More importantly, the set of assumptions behind earnings analysis are less questionable than the assumptions used in the value analysis.
+More importantly, the set of assumptions behind earnings analysis is less questionable than the assumptions used in the value analysis.
 The value analysis is still dissected but it is a thicker, bigger, rougher cut that is dependent on a few questionable assumptions that are difficult to defend in an ALCO session.

 The earnings analysis is more fine tuned and is used more commonly.
 Let’s take a quick look at the reporting template and some of the calculations.

-ALM – Earnings analysis using Net Interest Income at Risk reporting template
+Earnings analysis using the Net Interest Income at Risk reporting template

 Our stylized bank has a simple balance sheet distributed across three maturity buckets.